Dealing with accumulated data.

 Everything since the time that backup was made is lost.

-For example, perhaps on September 1, I restore my computer to a full image backup that was taken on June 1.
-All changes between June 1 and September 1 (that haven’t been saved elsewhere) are lost.
+For example, perhaps on September 1, I restore my computer to a full-image backup that was taken on June 1.
+All changes between June 1 and September 1 are lost unless they are saved elsewhere.

-As you can imagine, then, while I might very well restore to an image of a few days ago because of a system failure or other catastrophic event, I certainly won’t be restoring my system to the image taken on January 1 two years ago.
+As you can imagine, while I might restore a backup of a few days ago because of a system failure or other catastrophic event, I certainly won’t be restoring my system to an image taken on January 1 two years ago.

-Those backups are valuable because of the files they contain.
-While I might never completely restore my entire machine to their contents, I can still use my backup software to explore and restore specific files from the backups taken on those earlier dates.
-And because they’re image backups — backups of absolutely everything — I know that anything on the machine at that time can be recovered.
+That two-year-old backup is valuable because of the files it contains.
+While I might never completely restore my entire machine to its contents, I can still use my backup software to explore and restore specific files from it.
+And because they’re image backups — backups of absolutely everything — I know that anything on the machine at the time of backup can be recovered.

 There’s no general rule I can apply that would make sense for everyone.

-Clearly, the first few days are important.
+Clearly, the last few days’ work is important.
 Things like lost files, malware, and the like are often discovered quickly, and typically you’ll need to go back only a day or two when that’s the case.
 Of course, a sudden and total hard disk failure makes itself known quite quickly.

-• How confident are you that you’ll discover whatever you might want from your backup within the amount of time you keep your backups?
+- How confident are you that you’ll discover whatever you might need from a backup within the amount of time you keep your backups?

-• What would be the cost — be it money, emotion, or just time to re-create it — should you be unable to recover something because you didn’t discover you needed it before your retention period passed?
+- What would be the cost — be it money, emotion, or just time to re-create it — should you be unable to recover something because you didn’t discover you needed it before your retention period passed and the backup was deleted?

 Podcast audio